ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 ### Bind the {{site.data.keyword.cloud_notm}} services to jobdef

-1. Before further testing the application, let's create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS_JOB` to be used with the jobs in the subsequent steps,
+1. Let's create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS_JOB` to be used with the jobs in the subsequent steps,
    ```sh
    ibmcloud code-engine jobdef bind --name backend-jobdef \
    --service-instance code-engine-cos \